On Characteristics of the Range of Integral Operators: Notation and terminology

-While this definition is rather abstract, there exists a concrete description of kernel operators on concrete function spaces.
-In fact, each positive kernel operator on an $L^p$-space can be represented as an \emph{integral operator} as follows:
+While the above definition of kernel operators is rather abstract, there exists a more explicit description on concrete function spaces.
+In fact, order continuous positive kernel operators on $L^p$-spaces can be represented by integral kernels as follows: